HampshireCS/CS112-Spring2012/hw04/README.md

 1. **`cake.py`**:  Implement a program version of [cake or death](http://youtu.be/BNjcuZ-LiSY).
 Here are the rules:
     * Keep asking "cake or death?" until death is selected
     * if the user asks for something else, just ask again
-    * if the user asks for cake, give them one slice
+    * if the user asks for cake, give them a slice
-    * if there is no more cake, politely explain that you are out of cake there is no more cake and ask again
+    * if there is no more cake, politely explain that you are out of cake cake and ask again
     * if the user selects death, describe their death vividly and quit
-2. **`board.py`**:  Make an ascii checkerboard for a given the height and the width.
+2. **`board.py`**:  Make an ascii checkerboard for a given height and width.
 There are many ways to do this, but make sure your solution uses loops and if statements.

 ```
 Example checkerboard: